-What are VA Disability Benefits?
+What Are Veterans (VA) Disability Benefits?

 A veteran may qualify for VA Disability Benefits for physical or psychological service-related impairments.
 You have earned these benefits as a result of your military service.
 If you are found to have a service-related injury, condition or illness, you may be entitled to these benefits which include monthly payments to you, and in some cases, to your family.